 What’s really at the core of your fixed income portfolio?Contributors Ben Christensen, David Lebovitz

 A popular approach to gaining this fixed income exposure is to invest in a passive index strategy designed to track the Bloomberg Barclays US Aggregate Bond Index (the Agg).
-While more than 35 years of falling rates have benefitted indexed and active fixed income investors alike, active core and core plus strategies have outperformed.1 Notably, the index itself has quietly morphed since the financial crisis, resulting in a different go-forward exposure profile.
+While more than 35 years of falling rates have benefitted indexed and active fixed income investors alike, active core and core plus strategies have generally outperformed over time.
+Notably, the index itself has quietly morphed since the financial crisis, resulting in a different go-forward exposure profile.
 As the rate environment evolves, the index’s changes may become more evident, and investors holding a passive Agg strategy are likely to find their portfolio behaving differently than it had in the past.

 The US Agg has changed